Jayesh-Hyalij/Learn-terraform/Ansible_Documentation.md

 ## Inventory

-A file that defines the hosts and groups of hosts on which commands, modules, and playbooks operate.
+Inventory is a file that defines the hosts and groups of hosts on which commands, modules, and playbooks operate.

 Example inventory file: